Leave site Skip to content

 Rose and Jo receiving their Certificate of Excellence

 In the heart of Bristol, as night falls, a dedicated team is working behind the scenes to combat night-time exploitation and harm, focusing on those most vulnerable.
-This initiative, called Night Light, is a collaborative project led by Rose Brown, a Sex Liaison Officer from Avon and Somerset Police, and Jo Ritchie, a Project Worker from Barnado’s.
+This initiative, called Night Light, is a collaborative project led by Rose Brown, a Sex Liaison Officer from Avon and Somerset Police, and Jo Ritchie, a Project Worker from Barnardo’s.

 Recognising the crucial role street sex workers can play in safeguarding Bristol’s most at-risk children, Night Light has built a small team of dedicated practitioners who patrol the areas where street sex work is prevalent from 7pm to the early hours of the morning.
 By building trusting relationships with female sex workers, who are often the eyes and ears on the street regarding child exploitation, the team aims to provide protection and gather vital information.